nitinverma-121/Craving-and-calories/README.md

 # CRAVING AND CALORIES
 A new Flutter app/project.
-This is user interative application that provides you with food suggestions and recommends you with the best dish you can make.
+This is user interactive application that provides you with food suggestions and recommends you with the best dish you can make.

 ![WhatsApp Image 2021-05-15 at 2 51 23 AM](https://user-images.githubusercontent.com/82975890/118333742-dfebef00-b529-11eb-8da3-654ff88342c8.jpeg)